How to Choose Best Snowmobile Saddlebags…

 Protect & Inspect

 Be very careful where you store your saddlebag when not in use.
 Keep them clean and dry to avoid mould and mildew.
 You also want them out of the reach of gnawing critters (including family pets).
 I always throw in a couple of Sneaker Balls or scented dryer sheets before storing to keep my bags smelling fresh.
 Before use, thoroughly inspect every component.
 Ensure that nothing has compromised your saddlebag’s structural integrity during the off-season.

 For touring, I ride with a set of Snow Gear saddlebags for my overnight stuff.
 I also use a double set of Ski-Doo LinQ Tunnel Bags for my emergency and survival gear and other daily necessities.
+Your survival gear should involve everything from kit to food and drink.
+You can get emergency meal kits from safetyhunters.com for example, if you’re not sure where to source these from.
 Even for days rides I always carry with emergency and survival gear on board.
 For this purpose, the Ski-Doo LinQ Tunnel Bags are the easiest and most convenient way I’ve found.
 I just leave them packed between rides.
 So they’re good to go for either day rides or overnight tours.